Spoladea

 Human Relevance

-Major pest of leafy vegetables and root in tropics and subtropics; causes complete foliage loss under severe .
+Major pest of leafy vegetables and root crops in tropics and subtropics; causes complete foliage loss under severe .
 Subject of transcriptome sequencing for development of novel pest management strategies including -based control.
 Expanding distribution in Europe monitored through citizen science platforms.

 Similar Taxa